GhostWriters/DockSTARTer/docs/basics/env-var-info.md

 * Default value: `10`

 Description:
+The maximum number of log files that can be present.
+If rolling the logs creates excess files, the oldest file is removed.

 ## DOCKERLOGGING_MAXSIZE

 * Default value: `200k`

 Description:
-Maximum size in kilobytes that the log file will be before it is rotated.
+The maximum size of the log before it is rotated.
+Size is specified in kilobytes.

 ## DOCKERSHAREDDIR